WxOutside/aquaflex/README.md

-# aquaflex
+# Aquaflex

 This is standalone code for the Aquaflex sensor.
+For an example of how it can integrate with CouchDB or other recording options, please see the software WxOutside repository.

 Requirements
 ============